-Currently the PWLB Certainty Rate is set as +80 basis points for both Housing Revenue Accounts (HRA) and non-HRA borrowing.
+Currently the PWLB Certainty Rate is set at gilts + 80 basis points.
 However, consideration may still need to be given to sourcing funding from the following sources for the following reasons:

-- Local authorities (primarily shorter dated maturities out to 3 years or so still cheaper that the Certainty Rate). - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years). - Municipal Bonds Agency (possibly still a viable alternative depending on market circumstances prevailing at the time).
+- Local authorities (primarily shorter dated maturities out to 3 years or so generally still cheaper than the Certainty Rate). - Financial institutions (primarily insurance companies and pension funds but also some banks, out of forward dates where the objective is to avoid a "cost of carry" or to achieve refinancing certainty over the next few years).